maarufvazifdar/cpp-boilerplate/Week_3/AcceleratedC++_3-5/readme.md

 ## Build

-To build the project, in Eclipse, unfold Accelerated C++ 3-5 project in Project Explorer, unfold Build Targets, double click on "all" to build all projects.
+To build the project, in Eclipse, unfold AcceleratedC++_3-5 project in Project Explorer, unfold Build Targets, double click on "all" to build all projects.

 ## Run

-1. In Eclipse, right click on the Accelerated C++ 3-5 in Project Explorer, select Run As -> Local C/C++ Application
+1. In Eclipse, right click on the AcceleratedC++_3-5 in Project Explorer, select Run As -> Local C/C++ Application

-2. Choose the binaries to run (e.g. Accelerated C++ 3-5, cpp-test for unit testing)
+2. Choose the binaries to run (e.g. AcceleratedC++_3-5, cpp-test for unit testing)

 ## Debug